pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 MathJax away from MathML and its toxic community towards actual web standards and their underlying principles.
 We wrote a whitepaper, got our sponsors on board, and started work on MathJax v3.
 (This is not what v3 became but that's ok.
-I left around my position at MathJax around the first beta which was a thrill and I'm grateful that Davide and Volker enabled me to leave after that big leap forward.)
+I left my position at MathJax around the first beta which was a thrill and I'm grateful that Davide and Volker enabled me to leave with that big leap forward having begun.)

 Towards the end of that period, I wrote a number of pieces here, outlining MathML's many flaws and failures.
 But as I kept writing: it's not MathML's fault.
 MathML does what it's supposed to; but what it's supposed to do is a bad fit for the web.
-(Again, this piece is basically re-iterating those pieces again.
+(Again, this piece is basically re-iterating those pieces.
 What do you expect from a recovering academic.)

-Anyway.
 In the past 5 years, I've worked primarily on the issue of converting full mathematical (LaTeX) documents to web formats.
-If you follow me on mastodon, you may have seen me use the CW "TeX in real world production" sharing some of the "gems" from this experience.
+If you follow me on the fediverse, you may have seen me use the CW "TeX in real world production" sharing some of the "gems" from this experience.

 All of this has led me to realize that there's a "deeper" problem and I